Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Results

-Apart from the previously mentioned papers, we found several attempts at forging a holistic and canonical definition of cryptographic agility.
-Those include: \begin{itemize} \item ``True and complete cryptographic agility is the ability to implement, update, change, and remove cryptographic functions from systems and applications on demand, without changing the systems or applications themselves.
-Cryptographic agility is required across the spectrum of devices, applications, and systems we use today as consumers and business, because cryptography itself is everywhere!\\ Cryptographic agility should also include the notion of policy management is another partial form of agility which allows rules to be applied around what type of crypto might be used by an application or system, relative to what is available on the system.''~\citer{MacaulayCAinPractice} \item ``In many ways, cryptographic agility represents the generalization of PQC migration in that it considers not just the current challenge of migrating from our current algorithms to PQC alternatives, but the long term need for ongoing migrations as new attacks and better algorithms motivate the need for updates in our cryptographic standards.''~\citer{Ott19ResearchChallenges} \item ``Crypto-agility is the ability of a system to migrate easily from one cryptographic algorithm to another, in a way that is flexible, scalable, and dynamic.''~\citer{Mehrez18CAProperties} \end{itemize}
+Apart from the previously mentioned papers, we found several attempts at forging a holistic and context-independent definition of cryptographic agility.
+Those include:

+``True and complete cryptographic agility is the ability to implement, update, change, and remove cryptographic functions from systems and applications on demand, without changing the systems or applications themselves.
+Cryptographic agility is required across the spectrum of devices, applications, and systems we use today as consumers and business, because cryptography itself is everywhere!\\ Cryptographic agility should also include the notion of policy management [as] another partial form of agility which allows rules to be applied around what type of crypto might be used by an application or system, relative to what is available on the system.''~\citer{MacaulayCAinPractice}

+``In many ways, cryptographic agility represents the generalization of PQC migration in that it considers not just the current challenge of migrating from our current algorithms to PQC alternatives, but the long term need for ongoing migrations as new attacks and better algorithms motivate the need for updates in our cryptographic standards.''~\citer{Ott19ResearchChallenges}

+``Cryptographic agility is the ability of a system to migrate easily from one cryptographic algorithm to another, in a way that is flexible, scalable, and dynamic.''~\citer{Mehrez18CAProperties}